opf/openproject/docs/development/data-flow/README.md

 ##### Boards (cb-01)

-- Assignment of a work package to a person
+- Assignments of person to a work package (author, assignee, responsible, user custom fields)
 - Change history
 - Person mentioned in a board

 ##### Budgets (cb-02)

-- Assignment of a person to a budget
+- Assignments of a person to a budget
 - Change history
 - Person mentioned in a budget description

 ##### Comments (cc-01)

-- Assignment of comment or reaction to a person (comment's author)
+- Author of a comment
 - Change history
+- Reactions of a user to a comment
 - Person mentioned in a comment

 ##### Documents (cd-01)